 Since our cooperative centers are located within the government hospitals, they are also subject to seasonality of the patient traffic.
-Our current or planned proton center, and cancer hospitals and clinics will also be affected by seasonality, although to a lesser degree, as cancer patients need to receive treatment and diagnosis immediately.
+Our cancer hospitals and clinics will also be affected by seasonality, although to a lesser degree, as cancer patients need to receive treatment and diagnosis immediately.